Yamen-Malik/bookshelf_api/README.md

 ### Authorization Setup
 This API uses [Auth0](https://auth0.auth0.com/) to handle Authorization
-to setup and link your Auth0 account with the API fill your client credentials in [src/.env](src/.env)
+to setup and link your Auth0 account with the API fill your client credentials in [src/.env.template](src/.env.template)
 and the api audience in [constants.py](src/constants.py)
+>Remember to rename the file to .env

 ### Database Setup
-Add your psql database user,password and host to [src/.env](src/.env)
+Add your psql database user,password and host to [src/.env.template](src/.env.template)
+>Remember to rename the file to .env if you haven't already

 ### Running the server